![]() |

 c) Mining Activities

 1) If, as defined by 35 Ill.
 Adm.
 Code 402.101, mining activities are to be carried out on a facility for which an NPDES Permit is held or required, the applicant must submit a permit application as required by 35 Ill.
 Adm.
 Code 403.103, 403.104 and 405.104.
 If the facility will have a discharge other than a mine discharge or non-point source mine discharge as defined by 35 Ill.
 Adm.
-Code 402.101, the applicant shall also submit an NPDES Permit application in accordance with Section 309.223 on forms supplied by the Agency.
+Code 402.101, the applicant must also submit an NPDES Permit application under 35 Ill.
+Adm.
+Code 309.223 on forms supplied by the Agency.

 2) As provided by 35 Ill.
 Adm.
 Code 403.101, except to the extent contradicted in 35 Ill.
 Adm.
-Code: Subtitle D, Chapter I, the rules contained in this Subpart apply to 35 Ill.
+Code: Subtitle D, Chapter I, the rules in this Subpart apply only to 35 Ill.
 Adm.
 Code: Subtitle D, Chapter I NPDES Permits.

 d) New Discharges